Skip to main content

 Cancellation and Refund Policy

 If you cannot attend, cancellation must be submitted via email to irps@ilstu.edu.
-A refund less a 20% processing fee will apply for cancellation more than two weeks prior to the start of the conference.
-For cancellations between one and two weeks prior to the start of the conference, a refund will only be issued if documentation of an emergency is submitted (the 20% processing fee still applies).
+A refund, less a 20% processing fee, will apply for cancellations made more than two weeks prior to the start of the conference.
+For cancellations made between one and two weeks prior to the start of the conference, a refund will be issued only if documentation of an emergency is submitted (the 20% processing fee still applies).
 Individuals who do not attend the conference (no-shows) will not be entitled to any refund.
-Substitutions may be made in advance by October 3 only with individuals within the same institution/company.
+Substitutions may be made in advance by October 9 only with individuals within the same institution/company.
 Fees are non-transferable to future IRPS conferences.

 IRPS reserves the right to cancel conferences due to the unlikely event of insufficient enrollment or other unforeseen circumstances.
-If a meeting is at capacity, canceled, or postponed, the Institute will refund registration fees, but cannot be held responsible for other costs or expenses, including cancellation/change in charges assessed by airlines, travel agencies, or hotels.
+If a meeting is at capacity, canceled, or postponed, the Institute will refund registration fees, but cannot be held responsible for other costs or expenses, including any changes or charges assessed by airlines, travel agencies, or hotels.

 Hotel Reservations